Bilal025/Bank-Management-System-Back-end-app/README.md

 Database: Oracle

 <h3>Getting Started</h3>
-* Clone the repository.
+* Clone the repository.<br>
-* Refresh maven file.
+* Refresh maven file. <br>
-* Set up the property: Edit and enter your database username password.
+* Set up the property: Edit and enter your database username password. <br>
-* Run the application: The API should now be running at localhost.
+* Run the application: The API should now be running at localhost.<br>
-* Set up the frontend: Follow the instructions in the frontend/README.md file.
+* Set up the frontend: Follow the instructions in the frontend/README.md file.<br>

 <h3>Endpoints</h3>